sparna-git/rdf2xls/README.md

 ### Property Shapes correspond to columns

-The first column of each tab always is always `URI` and contains the URI.
-Then each property shape of the NodeShape corresponds to one column.
-Columns are ordered based on `sh:order`.
-On each property shape, 3 lines are populated : `sh:name` gives the column human-readable title, `sh:description` gives a human-readable help message, and the technical header file for the xls2rdf converter is converted according to the constraints of the property shapes (see next section).
+- The first column of each tab always is always `URI` and contains the URI.
+- Then each property shape of the NodeShape corresponds to one column.
+- Columns are ordered based on `sh:order`.
+- On each property shape, 3 lines are populated :
+	- `sh:name` gives the column human-readable title
+	- `sh:description` gives a human-readable help message
+	- the [header row for the xls2rdf converter](https://xls2rdf.sparna.fr/rest/doc.html#sheet-body-processing) is converted according to the constraints of the property shapes (see next section).

 Given this input SHACL file: